 There are several beneficial activities to do for people living with osteoarthritis who wish to stay fit, for example:

-Here are a few tips on how to increase daily physical activity:
+Here are a few tips on how to increase your daily physical activity level:

 Since osteoarthritis cannot be cured, the best strategy is to minimize its negative impact by easing pain.
-To do this, analgesics are generally used.
-The preferred drug to ease arthritic pain is acetaminophen, which can be purchased at the pharmacy without a prescription.
+To do this, pain relievers are generally used.
+A medication often used for arthritis pain relief is acetaminophen, which can be purchased without a prescription at the pharmacy.

 The use of other drugs, whether or not they are prescribed, can also be considered.
+Some are taken orally, others are applied to the skin or injected.
 It is important to always ask the advice of your pharmacist before purchasing or taking over-the-counter medication, including analgesics.
 Some of them might not be suitable for you or may involve risks.

 Don’t hesitate to speak to your pharmacist for additional information on how to ease arthritic pain and how to adopt and maintain a healthy lifestyle.